 What is the Forum Structure?

-The event will follow the launch of the Basin-Connected Cities Action Agenda at the Water Wise Pavilion on September 19th at 12:30pm.
-The Agenda aims to influence and activate urban stakeholders to protect and invest in water resources with basin and catchment organisations.
+The event will follow the launch of the Action Agenda for Basin-Connected Cities at the Water-Wise Hub on September 19th at 12:10pm.
+The Agenda aims to influence and activate urban stakeholders to be water stewards in their basins.

 - Outcome report with key messages and next steps

-- Collection of case studies to illustrate the Basin-Connected Action Agenda
+- Collection of case studies to illustrate the Action Agenda for Basin-Connected Cities

 Thursday, 20 September 2018 – 10:30-15:00 – Room 7